Schmavery/facebook-chat-api/DOCS.md

 * `start`: Start index in the list of recently used threads.
 * `end`: End index.
+* `isPending`: Boolean indicating that it will return the thread list of message requests.
 * `callback(err, arr)`: A callback called when the query is done (either with an error or with an confirmation object). `arr` is an array of thread object containing the following properties: `threadID`, <del>`participants`</del>, `participantIDs`, `formerParticipants`, `name`, `snippet`, `snippetHasAttachment`, `snippetAttachments`, `snippetSender`, `unreadCount`, `messageCount`, `imageSrc`, `timestamp`, `serverTimestamp`, `muteSettings`, `isCanonicalUser`, `isCanonical`, `canonicalFbid`, `isSubscribed`, `rootMessageThreadingID`, `folder`, `isArchived`, `recipientsLoadable`, `hasEmailParticipant`, `readOnly`, `canReply`, `composerEnabled`, `blockedParticipants`, `lastMessageID`.

 ---------------------------------------